tiendq/SQLiteCpp/README.md

     std::abort();
 }
 }
-#endif
+#endif // SQLITECPP_ENABLE_ASSERT_HANDLER
 ```

-### Coding Style Guidelines
+### Coding guidelines
-The source code use the CamelCase naming style variant where:
+The source code use the `CamelCase` naming style variant where:
-- type names (class, struct, typedef, enums...) begin with a capital letter
+- Type names (class, struct, typedef, enums...) begin with a capital letter e.g. `Database`
-- files (.cpp/.h) are named like the class they contain
+- Files are named like the class they contain e.g. `Database.cpp`
-- function and variable names begin with a lower case letter
+- Function and variable names begin with a lower case letter e.g. `bindNoCopy`
-- member variables begin with a 'm', function arguments begin with a 'a', booleans with a 'b', pointers with a 'p'
+- Member variables begin with 'm_' e.g. `m_fileName`
-- each file, class, method and member variable is documented using Doxygen tags
+- Each file, class, method and member variable is documented using Doxygen tags
-See also http://www.appinf.com/download/CppCodingStyleGuide.pdf for good guidelines

-## Other simple C++ SQLite wrappers
+## Other C++ SQLite wrappers

 See bellow a short comparison of other wrappers done at the time of writing:
  - [sqdbcpp](http://code.google.com/p/sqdbcpp/): RAII design, simple, no dependencies, UTF-8/UTF-16, new BSD license